Oysters

 Monitoring and assessing progress toward the outcome will occur at the reef, tributary and Chesapeake Bay-wide levels.
 Reef- and tributary-level monitoring will take place at three and six years after restoration is complete to determine if a tributary has been successfully restored according to agreed-upon metrics.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November of 2021.
-It will be reviewed and discussed by the Management Board again in November 2023.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November 2021.
+It will be reviewed and discussed by the Management Board again in December 2024.

 Logic & Action Plan